octokit/octokit.objc/README.md

     into the "Copy Files" build phase you just created (or the one that you already had).
- 1. A reference to the framework will now appear at the top of your application’s Xcode group, select it and show the "File Inspector" Change the "Location" to "Relative to Build Products".
+ 1. A reference to the framework will now appear at the top of your application’s Xcode group, select it and show the "File Inspector".
+ 1. Change the "Location" to "Relative to Build Products".
  1. Now do the same (starting at step 2) for the ReactiveCocoa and Mantle frameworks.